Job Description – Peer Research Mentors

 - Desire to learn, improve, and master research skills in more than one academic subject area

 - Interest or background in education, mentoring and/or tutoring

 - Strong communication and organizational skills

 Peer Research Mentors will be part of a learning community supported by each other as well as Fortenbaugh Interns, the Holley Intern, and librarians.
 Peer Research Mentors will mentor other students while becoming more successful researchers themselves.

-Peer Research Mentors will work 6-8 hours per week while classes are in session, in addition to about 15 hours of paid training during the last week of summer.
+Peer Research Mentors will work 6-8 hours per week while classes are in session, in addition to about 15 hours of paid training during the last week of winter break.
 The pay rate is $8.50 per hour.

 To apply, submit a letter indicating your interest in the position, your education and/or career goals, any relevant courses, and the names and contact information for 2-3 references (references should be faculty members who can tell us about you and your work in the classroom, and/or your supervisor in a campus job or other relevant job).
-Please be specific about why you would like to be one of our very first Peer Research Mentors.
-Application materials must be received by Sunday, April 6, 2014 to be considered.
-Send application materials to Stephanie Bowen, Holley Intern, via email to firstname.lastname@example.org.
+Please be specific about why you would like to be one of our Peer Research Mentors.
+Application materials must be received by Sunday, November 16, 2014 to be considered.
+Send application materials to Meggan Smith, Reference & Instruction Librarian via email to email@example.com.

 Have questions?
 We'd love to chat with you!
 Drop by the office (room 102, main floor, Musselman Library), email Meggan at firstname.lastname@example.org, or contact one of the current Peer Research Mentors (listed below).

 Alex Richmond, ’17